-We note that this particular asymptotic result can be also achieved by the theory of giant components in random graphs [39], [40].
+We note that this particular asymptotic result can be also achieved by the theory of giant components in random graphs [33], [36].
 However, this technique is not applicable for finite n and m, and cannot be used to derive most of the other results in this paper.
-(A proof outline using this technique appears in the appendices which are published as "Supplemental Material").
+(A proof using this technique appears in Appendix A).

-The following simple illustration of the result shows that any multiple-choice hashing scheme with d = 2 can only reach about 84% of SRAM occupancy when the load is 1.
+The following simple illustration of the result shows that standard cuckoo hashing can only reach about 84% of SRAM occupancy when the load is 1.